How to change the language or accent of your Alexa-powered device

 Luckily for you, it’s easy to change Alexa’s voice to various accents or languages (and they’re all free).
-You can even get celebrity voices for some commands, after paying a small fee for the associated Skill.
+You can even get celebrity voices (now retired) for some commands, after paying a small fee for the associated Skill.

 Here’s how to change Alexa’s language or voice:

 - Open the Alexa app

 - Tap on Devices on the bottom right corner